Sane24/CaP-Robot-Simulations/README.md

   every scorer.
 16 of 20 commands are verbatim from RoboSuite envs or CaP's demo command list; the 4 authored ones (S2, S3, L4, L9) exist to make failure observable and are documented in their `source` fields.

 - **`conditions.py`** - 5 user profiles (`empty` / `blind` / `sighted` /
   `blind_assist` / `sighted_assist`) x 3 policy conditions:
   `baseline` (nothing), `instructions` (plain-language verify-and-report rules), `predefined_primitives` (communication primitives with the check built in; the prompt text lists every check the scenes support, including `is_in_bowl` and `is_on_plate`).

-- **`models.py`** - pinned model ids behind short keys (`claude`, `openai`, `gemini`). `python3 models.py --list` shows ids, `--ping` round-trips each provider.
-To compare model versions, add a second key (e.g. `claude45`) so cached filenames differ; never repoint an existing key at a new id, the cache will silently mix versions.
+- **`models.py`** - pinned model ids behind short keys (`claude`, `openai`, `gemini`). `python3 models.py --list` shows ids.
+To compare model versions, add a second key (e.g. `claude45`) so cached filenames differ; do not repoint an existing key at a new id or the cache will mix versions.

 ## Pipeline